Axway/amplify-central/content/en/docs/connect_manage_environ/connect_ibm_api_connect/_index.md

 * Click the user registry that will be used
 * Find the registry name on the page

-Additionally a username, which will own all consumer organizations must also be determined.
+Additionally a username, which will own all consumer organizations, must also be determined.

 ### Analytics Server Name or ID